Vengeance (2002)

-The 2002 Vengeance was the second annual Vengeance professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
-The event took place on July 21, 2002, at the Joe Louis Arena in Detroit, Michigan.
-It was the first Vengeance event held under the WWE name, after the company had been renamed from World Wrestling Federation to WWE in May that year, as well as the first Vengeance held under the first brand extension.
+The 2002 Vengeance was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the second annual Vengeance and took place on July 21, 2002, at the Joe Louis Arena in Detroit, Michigan, held for wrestlers from the promotion's Raw and SmackDown! brand divisions.

+This was the first Vengeance held following the introduction of the brand extension in March and was subsequently the last Vengeance to feature multiple brands until 2007, as beginning with Bad Blood in June 2003, all monthly PPVs outside of the "Big Four" (WrestleMania, SummerSlam, Survivor Series, and Royal Rumble) became brand-exclusive until brand-exclusive PPVs were discontinued after WrestleMania 23 in April 2007.
+It was also the first Vengeance event held under the WWE name, after the company had been renamed from World Wrestling Federation (WWF) to WWE in May that year.

 The main event from SmackDown! saw The Rock win the WWE Undisputed Championship in a Triple Threat match also involving Kurt Angle and the defending champion The Undertaker.
 The main event from Raw was between the champion Rob Van Dam and challenger Brock Lesnar for the WWE Intercontinental Championship, in which Van Dam retained his championship by disqualification.
-The undercard featured The Un-Americans (Lance Storm and Christian) versus Hollywood Hulk Hogan and Edge for the WWE Tag Team Championship, Booker T versus Big Show in a No Disqualification match and John Cena versus Chris Jericho in Cena's first PPV match.
+The undercard featured The Un-Americans (Lance Storm and Christian) versus Hollywood Hulk Hogan and Edge for Raw's WWE Tag Team Championship, Booker T versus Big Show in a No Disqualification match, and John Cena versus Chris Jericho in Cena's first PPV match.

 Production

 Background

-In December 2001, World Wrestling Entertainment (WWE), at the time known as the World Wrestling Federation (WWF), held a pay-per-view (PPV) event titled Vengeance to replace Armageddon that year as the Armageddon name was considered potentially offensive to the victims of the September 11 attacks.
-Following the company being renamed from WWF to WWE in May 2002, the promotion announced that Vengeance would return that year, but in the July slot of their PPV calendar—as Armageddon was reinstated for that December—thus establishing Vengeance as an annual event for the promotion, with the 2002 event also being the first Vengeance promoted under the WWE name.
-The 2002 event would also be the first Vengeance event held under the first brand extension that was introduced in March, in which the promotion divided its roster into two distinct brands, Raw and SmackDown!, where the wrestlers were exclusively assigned to perform.
-The 2002 event thus featured wrestlers from both brands and was held on July 21, 2002, at the Joe Louis Arena in Detroit, Michigan.
+In December 2001, World Wrestling Entertainment (WWE), at the time known as the World Wrestling Federation (WWF), held a professional wrestling pay-per-view (PPV) event titled Vengeance to replace Armageddon that year as the Armageddon name was considered potentially offensive to the victims of the September 11 attacks.
+After the company was renamed from WWF to WWE in May 2002, the promotion announced that Vengeance would return that year, but in the July slot of their PPV calendar—as Armageddon was reinstated for that December—thus establishing Vengeance as an annual event for the promotion, with the 2002 event also being the first Vengeance promoted under the WWE name.
+The 2002 event would also be the first Vengeance held under the first brand extension that was introduced in March, in which the promotion divided its roster into two distinct brands, Raw and SmackDown!, where wrestlers were exclusively assigned to perform.
+The second Vengeance thus featured wrestlers from both brands and was held on July 21, 2002, at the Joe Louis Arena in Detroit, Michigan.

-Stone Cold Steve Austin was featured on early promotional posters for the event, despite not wrestling or appearing at the event due to him walking out from the company the previous month.
+"Stone Cold" Steve Austin was featured on early promotional posters for the event, despite not wrestling or appearing at the event due to him walking out from the company the previous month.